vrde/notes/docker-compose-playground/README.md

 ### Docker to Docker
-In this section we run two containers and connect them.
-Now things are a bit more interesting.
+In this section we run two containers and connect them, and things are starting to be interesting.
 Start the server as before:
 ```
 docker run --rm alpine nc -l -p 8888
 ```

-How do you connect the client to our server?
+How do we connect client and server?
 In the "Host to Docker" example, we opened a connection from `localhost` to a specific host in a different network.
 The kernel took care of routing the request to the correct host through the interface `docker0`.
-If we want to connect a Docker container to another one, since they run in the same network we can just use IP addresses.
+In this case, the two docker containers run in the same network.
 The IP of the container `ncserver` should be the same as before, `172.17.0.2`.
 We can simply do:
 ```
 docker run --rm alpine sh -c 'echo hello | nc 172.17.0.2 8888'
 ```

-This should connect to the other container and send our mildly entertaining "hello" message.
+This should connect to the `ncserver` container and send our mildly entertaining "hello" message to it.
 Note we had to wrap the command in `sh -c '...'` in order to execute the pipe command inside the container, and not in the current terminal.

+IP addresses can change, so using them is not ideal, and hardcoding them in a script is even worse.
+Docker provides an [embedded DNS server](https://docs.docker.com/engine/userguide/networking/configure-dns/) for user-defined networks.
+We will see in a moment how this works together with Docker Compose.

 ## Using Docker Compose
 Where we explore how to do things with—you guessed right—Docker Compose!

 ### Host to Docker Compose
+*Note: this section [doesn't work](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) if you are using Docker for mac.*

 We start by creating a simple `docker-compose.yml` file that runs the `nc` server:
 ```
 version: '3'